iframst/HybridAMR/Manual/Install.md

 Environment and package managers
 ---

-Insallation of pipeline dependencies uses conda and homebrew, and requires macOS or Linux (no support for Windows).
+Insallation of pipeline dependencies uses conda and homebrew, and requires macOS or Linux (no Windows support).

 Package managers